org-trello/org-trello.github.io/migration.md

 date:   2014-03-16 11:01:52
 ---

+## 0.5.3

+Lots of work has been done to make org-trello:
+- more responsive (almost no more blocking actions).
+- faster (trello queries have been improved to let the trello servers do the computations)

+Default [interactive commands](http://org-trello.github.io/bindings.html#keybindings) names have been renamed to be explicit and aligned between them.

 ## 0.5.2

 Decision has been taken to remove the intermediary proxy used to bounce requests to trello.